-These Rates are 'all-inclusive' insofar as they include all elements of contractual monetary payments made by the Employer in return for work done, (other than saturation pay; travel and subsistence allowance; medical and offshore survival training allowance; safety boot allowance; compensatory payment for 'specialist skills' waiting periods'; and divers special training allowance which are detailed within this Agreement).
+These Day Rates are 'all-inclusive' insofar as they include all elements of contractual monetary payments made by the Employer in return for work done. (other than travel and subsistence compensation if payable; divers medical allowance; safety boot allowance; compensatory payment for 'specialist skills' waiting periods'; and divers specific training allowances which are detailed within clause 6 of this Agreement).

-5.2 The Rates and Saturation payment are agreed to include expressly an amount in respect of entitlement to contractual and statutory annual leave - often called 'rolled-up holiday pay' - in lieu of workers receiving additional payments when they actually take holidays.
+5.2 The Day Rates and Saturation payment are agreed to include expressly an amount in respect of entitlement to contractual and statutory annual leave - often called 'rolled-up holiday pay' - in lieu of workers receiving additional payments when they actually take holidays.
 It is the intention of the Parties that this 'Holiday Element' arrangement - which includes a calculation in respect of time spent undertaking mandatory work-related training sessions and medicals - discharges the Employers' obligations in respect of annual leave under the Working Time (Amendment) Regulations 2007 in full.